 The NSCR is passive in nature and its efficiency is dependent on exhaust gas temperature and oxygen content as well as catalyst bed condition.
 In accordance with 40 CFR 60.4243, the air-to-fuel ration controller is optimized for emissions reduction.

 2.3 Sampling Locations

-The RICE exhaust gas is released to the atmosphere through one (1) vertical exhaust stack.
+Each RICE exhaust gas is released to the atmosphere through two (2) identical vertical exhaust stacks with vertical release points.